WHU-USI3DV/3DBIE-SolarPV/Readme.md

 ### 🔦 Usage
-To eval FreeReg on three benchmarks, you can use the following commands:
+To derive the building height from global DSM, you can use the following commands:
 ```
 python BH_ExtractionFromAW3D30.py --input_path AW3D30_WH.tif --output_path BH_WH.tif
 ```